New phone scam conning Irish customers out of as much as €8,000, says banking industry body

 READ SOME MORE

 Unlike past scam messages, this text message does not include a link to click on.
-Instead, it included a phone number to add a sense of urgency to the message, Ms Davenport said.
+Instead, it includes a phone number to add a sense of urgency to the message, Ms Davenport said.

 The BPFI has released a set of five guidelines for customers to help protect against such scams.
 The guidelines include not to reply to the text or provide any financial information through text; not to click on any links provided in text messages saying they are from your bank; do not use phone numbers that are sent in a text message saying it is from your bank; and never give away any personal information to anyone.

-The organisation has also said if someone is pressuring you to do something immediately – such as transfer money – hang up and ring the number on your debit or credit card.
+The BPFI added that if someone is pressuring you to do something immediately – such as transfer money – hang up and ring the number on your debit or credit card.

 Ms Davenport said it was important “to stay alert to the different types of scams”.
 She said this scam was an evolution of other text scams and encouraged people to get contact details for a bank independently and not to rely on contact details provided through text messages.